KiaMorelos/LoZ_ProgressTracker/readme.md

 ## Features I still need to add:

 - A way to mark games as played
-- A place to add items/dungeons to the journal...Though, I think now that maybe the note pad itself is probably a more user friendly solution.
 - Tests
 - Improved Styles